kpalang/mirth-plugin-maven-plugin-kt/README.md

 # mirth-plugin-maven-plugin-kt

 > Note: `mirth-plugin-maven-plugin-kt` is a successor/continuation to the previous [mirth-plugin-maven-plugin](https://github.com/kpalang/mirth-plugin-maven-plugin).
-Tt's a rewrite in, as you might guess, Kotlin.
+It's a rewrite in, as you might guess, Kotlin.

 A maven plugin to simplify and automate [NextGen Connect](https://github.com/nextgenhealthcare/connect) plugin development.